 EZ Snap’s adhesive studs utilize the 3M VHB adhesive.
 This peel and stick adhesive is known as one of the highest bond strength adhesives ever made.
 As a matter of fact, V.H.B. stands for Very High Bond.

-Check out this video from the Discovery Channel on the power of the VHB adhesive from 3M.
+Check out this video on the power of the VHB adhesive from 3M.

 Instructions on how to remove VHB adhesive studs.